KnudsenMorten/ClientInspectorV2/README.md

 </details>

-## Azure Workbook
+## Azure Workbooks
-As mentioned the data can be viewed with Azure Workbooks and Azure Dashboards deployed as part of the solution.
+As mentioned the data can be viewed with Azure Workbooks deployed as part of the solution.

 [Link to see the provided Azure Workbooks](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-workbooks-part-of-deployment)

 ## Azure Dashboards
-As mentioned the data can be viewed with Azure Dashboards (built on Azure Workbooks) deployed as part of the solution.
+When deployed by ClientInSpectorV2-DeploymentKit, you will have access to sample Azure Dashboards to get you started.
+They are created based on pinned parts from Azure Workbooks.

 [Link to see the provided Azure Dashboards](https://github.com/KnudsenMorten/ClientInspectorV2-DeploymentKit#azure-dashboards-part-of-deployment)